-The Organ Pipes National Park is just a short trip north-east of Melbourne on the Calder Freeway close to the Airport and well worth a visit.
-The park features a spectacular set of world-renowned basalt columns formed by the cooling and cracking of molten lava (below).
+The Organ Pipes National Park is just a short trip north-east of Melbourne on the Calder Freeway and well worth a visit.
+The park features a spectacular set of world-class basalt columns formed by the cooling and cracking of molten lava (below).
 About a million years ago mafic lava from volcanoes 6 km north of the site flowed through the park, filling the valleys and dips in the landscape.

 The volcanics form part of one of the worlds largest lava flows – the Younger Volcanics (>19 000 km2, shown in red in the geological map on the home page).
 Research has shown that in just a few million years there were over 704 eruption points from 416 volcanic centres, i.e. not exactly the sort of place you would want to live!
 In fact, the last eruption was ~5000 yeas ago at Mount Gambier in SA, so the province is still considered active.
 The Daylesford Springs are also a result of these extensive lava flows.